emmanuelgonz/ASL-EWF/README.rst

 .. note:: If using your own images, please make sure to add them to the

 |
-After running ASL-CLI, the following files will be output into a sub folder (named after input filename) inside the data directory:
+After running ASL-CLI, the following files will be output into a sub folder inside the data directory:

 - boxes.npy